For access to the current Concept Form template see 'Downloads' at the bottom of this page.

 New research projects can be proposed at any time via submission of a Concept Form.
 The Publications Committee encourages submissions from researchers associated with REQUITE and also external investigators who wish to make use of this resource.
 Following open discussion and review by the Publications Committee, a decision will be made by consensus as to whether the project should be taken forward.

-Once a proposal for a project is accepted, it will be signed off and posted to the REQUITE SharePoint.
+Once a proposal for a project is accepted, it will be signed off and summary details added to the REQUITE website.
 Additional investigators/ study groups will be given the opportunity to join in and contribute to the proposed project, for example by playing a role in data analysis or contributing data.
 Study groups that choose to sign up for a given project are agreeing to submit their data by a given deadline, and if that data passes quality control assessment and is included in the final analysis they can nominate up to three co-authors on the paper.

 The lead investigator who proposes the project will undertake the analysis and write up the work themselves, or they can nominate others to do it.
 The lead investigator will be responsible for developing a projected time frame for manuscript preparation, however, it should generally be expected that analysis and write up of the draft manuscript is completed within six months of the data submission deadline.